rachanonsomtha/CCrossValidation/README.md

 # plot.var.selection
 Generic function for the class CVariableSelection and calls the function based on type of object.
 Will plot the variable importance scores with standard errors for the top 20 variables.

+# CVariableSelection.RandomForest.getVariables
+Returns the scores for the variables along with bootstrap means, standard deviations and coefficient of variations.

 # CVariableSelection.ReduceModel
 Uses exhaustive (or forward, backward) subset selection on test and training data in a nested manner (iBoot).
 Reports the results